Updated December 31, 2022

 Digestive ailments.
 I take medication for acid reflux.
 This means that Acetaminophen/Paracetamol (e.g., Tylenol) is a safer pain reliever than Ibuprofen (e.g., Advil).
 Also, with reduced acid in my stomach, I always expect Travellers’ Diarrhea.
 I also need to plan to deal with occasional and very uncomfortable heartburn.

 Minor scrapes.
-Most trips involve time on a bike or scooter, increasing the chance of minor scrapes and abrasions.
+Some trips involve time on a bike or scooter, increasing the chance of minor scrapes and abrasions.

 Respiratory issues.
 I have a propensity for a bad case of the ‘flu to morph into pneumonia.
 After remaining insanely healthy during the pandemic, I expected to fall prey to Covid or influenza on my first post-pandemic international trip.
 This pointed to the need to pack Covid test kits, and my doctor gave me prescriptions for an antibiotic and a puffer, both filled before leaving home.